SwedbankPay/developer.swedbankpay.com/payments/swish/direct.md

 ## M-Commerce Purchase Flow

 The sequence diagram below shows the three requests you have to send to Swedbank Pay to make a purchase.
+The Callback response is a simplified example in this flow.
+Go to the [Callback][callback-url] section to view the complete flow.

 ```mermaid
 sequenceDiagram